qwegssg/Tricky-Stuff-In-JavaScript/README.md

   <li>'>' for the first level children.</li>
 </ul>

+## Debounce ##
+A function to ensure that time-consuming tasks do not fire so often.

 ## Event Flow ##
-Capture event & Bubble event
+Capture event & Bubble event.

 ## Hoisting (Function Expression V.S.
 Function Declaration) ##
 ### Function Declaration: ###